Life's Moments with XOXOX: A Family & Lifestyle Blog

 The tradition of wedding rings dates back to ancient Egypt when reeds, rushes, and braided hemp were exchanged as symbols of never-ending and eternal love.
 The circular shape represented completeness as circles have no beginning or end.
 Ancient Romans and Greeks eventually adopted the custom, using rings made of bone, leather, and ivory.
 Wealthy elite gave gold rings with engraved gemstones.
 The third finger of the left hand specifically became known as the ring finger because Greeks believed a vein from that finger led directly to the heart.

-See also What To Include On A Wedding Budget
+See also What Is Traditional Wedding

 Over time, wedding rings evolved almost exclusively into gold bands.
 But today anything goes, with personalized engravings, diamond accents, alternative metals like tungsten and titanium, and unique stone shapes.
 While the materials have changed, the symbolism remains the same.
 The unbroken circle still signifies everlasting love with no beginning or end.
 Couples exchange rings as they exchange vows to solidify their commitment.